- State-County Assessors' Partnership Program

 OFFICIAL STATE ESTIMATES

-California’s population grew less than one percent between July 1, 2012 and July 1, 2013 to total more than 38.2 million persons.
-This represents 332,000 more residents during the fiscal year.
-The current growth rate of 0.9 percent continues the pattern of moderate growth rates over the past few years.
+California’s population grew less than one percent between July 1, 2013 and July 1, 2014 to total 38.5 million persons.
+This represents an increase of 335,000 residents during the last fiscal year.
+The current percentage increase of 0.9 continues the moderate growth that California has experienced for the past several years.

-As in the last decade, natural increase (births minus deaths) remains the primary source of the state’s growth.
-The natural increase of 266,000 in the past year is composed of approximately 507,000 births minus 241,000 deaths.
-Births were slightly higher than last year and deaths also increased over the fiscal year.
-Net migration increased the population by 66,000 residents.
-Net migration includes all legal and unauthorized foreign immigrants, residents who left the state to live abroad, and the balance of hundreds of thousands of people moving within the United States both to and from California.
-During the fiscal year, the state gained about 169,000 net foreign immigrants.Since the national census on April 1, 2010, the state has grown by 951,000 persons.
+Natural increase (births minus deaths) remains the primary source of the state’s growth.
+The natural increase of 243,000 is comprised of approximately 497,000 births minus 254,000 deaths.
+Births declined slightly from the previous fiscal year while deaths showed an increase.
+Net migration added 92,000 residents.
+Net migration includes all legal and unauthorized foreign immigrants, residents who left the state to live abroad, and the balance of hundreds of thousands of people moving to and from California from within the United States.
+The state gained about 151,000 net foreign immigrants last year.

 State Estimate.
 The state population is estimated using the Driver License Address Change (DLAC) Method.
 This composite method separately estimates the population under age 18, 18 through 64, and 65 years and older.
 Administrative records such as births, deaths, driver license address changes, tax return data, Medicare and Medi-Cal enrollment, immigration reports, elementary school enrollments, and group quarters population are among the data used in this method.
 All data are in summary tables and do not reveal the identity of any individual.